digitaltrails/vdu_controls/README.md

 * 2.4.0
   * New option, semi-automatic ambient-light-level estimation based on geolocated solar-illumination.
+  * The Lux-Dialog now plots geolocated solar-illumination and indoor estimates.
   * Fix size of Lux Dialog scale, adjust for display DPI.
   * Fix size of Solar Elevation chart, adjust for display DPI.
   * Fix Lux brightness adjustment, allow protect-nvam to be disabled.